vinnieOrdobas/Code-Institute-MS3-team-tracker/README.md

 ### Bugs and turnarounds

-> - Add training endpoint only writing to database first option of the "assign_to" form - request.form.get('assign_to') is only writing the first item (it is supposed to write an array) - using the request.form.getlist method, I was able to get all of the aliases on an array and pass it to a handler function.
+> - In the add_training function, the form item "assign_to" is only getting the first select option, opposed to getting an array as this is a multiple HTML form; request.form.get('assign_to') it is supposed to get a list of names.Found the solution on: [Flask Documentation](https://flask.palletsprojects.com/en/2.0.x/api/#useful-functions-and-classes).I used the request.form.getlist method, to get all of the aliases on an array and pass it to a handler function.
-> - Nested accordion to show current cycle data in get_trainings page not opening due to an incompatibility between Materialize collapsibles and Google Chrome.
+> -
 > - Star rating for each recipe were not accessing pseudo-classes in CSS (:after) to change width and fill color(yellow) according to property returned from the request.
 Found solution on: [A Simple JavaScript Technique for Filling Star Ratings](https://webdesign.tutsplus.com/tutorials/a-simple-javascript-technique-for-filling-star-ratings--cms-29450).
 > - Script file wasn't able to find DOM Id's to be to render the recipe to another HTML page.
 The turnaround was offered by Victor (my mentor), by saving the target HTML element(the JSON object returned by the API and renderized as HTML) to 'localStorage', changing to another page using 'window.location.href' property and loading the saved content from 'localStorage'.
 > - Requesting information from the API through the page "refined_searhc.html" would return errors: "Illegal Invocation" and "Failed to fetch" - the first one was the error handling function that would create a modal.
 Hard-coded the model in a hidden state to turn around and spit the error message.
 Second bug occurred when creating the string to pass as parameter for the API's endpoint.
 Turn around was to create a hidden form element in the form object which validates user inputs to send the request.
 To do so, I used this tutorial: [How to Transform FormData into a Query String](https://ultimatecourses.com/blog/transform-formdata-into-query-string).
 After creating the string object, I chained it with a promise - followed this tutorial: [JavaScript Promise Tutorial: Resolve, Reject, and Chaining in JS and ES6](https://www.freecodecamp.org/news/javascript-es6-promises-for-beginners-resolve-reject-and-chaining-explained/).